Executable-Spreadsheet/SpreadSheet/docs/Building.md

 util-release - Build all util release targets util-build-tests - Build util tests without running them util-test - Build and run all util tests

-For any of the run or test targets, you cat set the ARGS environment variable to pass in arguments.
-When using valgrind, you can set the VALGRIND_ARGS environment variable to pass in arguments to valgrind.
 ```